indyplanets/appcenter-documentation/user-guide/browsing-apps.md

 ## Browsing Apps in the Dashboard

-1. From any view, click IMAGE PLACEHOLDER, and then click **Browse Apps**.
+1. From any view, click the menu button in the upper-left corner, and then click **Browse Apps**.